Best Dogs for Families: Top Breeds for Kids

 Golden Retriever

-• Gentle with toddlers
+• Temperament with kids: Exceptional, especially with toddlers

 Beagle